optimizely/canvas-node-quickstart/README.md

 ```
 vim ~/.bash_profile
 ```
-Add the following text at the bottom of the file
+Add the following text at the bottom of the file and then restart your terminal
 ```
 export NODE_ENV=local
 ```